Plant Problem Lab

-For areca palm, adjust the diagnosis around this plant profile: Areca palms often brown at the tips from dry air, salts, underwatering, or spider mites.
+For areca palm, read this symptom alongside how the plant usually behaves: Areca palms often brown at the tips from dry air, salts, underwatering, or spider mites.
 Yellowing stems can point to wet roots or low light.

 Check whether yellowing starts on old lower leaves or appears across new growth too.